What's a Data Management Platform (DMP)?

 - ability to track ad impressions

-A second relevant split is pure DMPs platforms vs. a platform with some DMP-functionalities
+A second relevant split is pure DMP vs. a platform with some DMP functionalities

-- Pure DMP platforms are platforms such as Adobe Audience Manager, Cxense DMP and Salesforce DMP.
+- Pure DMPs are platforms such as Adobe Audience Manager, Cxense DMP and Salesforce DMP.

 - Tealium Audiencestream is a paid product as an extension of Tealium Tag Manager.